 4. Baby stuff

 Babies require paraphernalia.
-Cot, beddings, stroller, car seat, steriliser, breast pump, bottles and teats, bottle brush, diapers, clothes, wash cloth, bibs, baby detergent, baby soap, baby shampoo, baby tub, diaper cream, swaddling cloth, changing mat, changing table, toys, high chair, play pen – the list goes on and on.
+Cot, beddings, stroller, car seat, steriliser, milk powder, breast pump, bottles and teats, bottle brush, diapers, clothes, wash cloth, bibs, baby detergent, baby soap, baby shampoo, baby tub, diaper cream, swaddling cloth, changing mat, changing table, toys, high chair, play pen – the list goes on and on.

 There’s no putting a price tag to this because it really depends on the standard of living you want Junior to have and what hand-me-downs you can get a hold of.
 Just to give you an idea of how wide the variation can be – cots can cost S$89 or S$1,288; strollers can be priced under S$100 or demand a princely four-figure sum.